zabelins/antenna4py/readme.md

-# program for modeling an adaptive antenna
+# Program for modeling an adaptive antenna

 Version 1.0